Open My Eyes That I May See

-After Jesus death His loyal followers were walking on the road on there way to Emmaus and they were talking with Jesus and didn't know it and when they realized who they had been talking to they said this...
+After Jesus death, His loyal followers were walking on the road on their way to Emmaus and they were talking with Jesus and didn't know it and when they realized who they had been talking to they said this...

-We also see this confirmed in the previous verse I shared about the secret of the Lord being with those who fear Him.
+We also see this confirmed in the previous verse I shared concerning the secret of the Lord is with those who fear Him.

 Another portion of scripture that shows us this in the book of Acts

 Now a certain woman named Lydia heard us.
 She was a seller of purple from the city of Thyatira, who worshiped God.
 The Lord opened her heart to heed the things spoken by Paul.

 I noticed in this verse that the Lord opens the heart of one who is worshiping Him.
 Could this be a key to receiving revelation?